GenesisFR/HowToBecomeGoodAtShooters/README.md

 - attempts to stay at range, using his minigun to suppress enemy targets
 - has a support station mounted on his back which feeds a constant supply of health recovery
 - his minigun ammo belt never requires a reload
-- has no armor bar, but you have to destroy his armor plates before damaging his health
+- has no armor bar, but you have to destroy one of his armor plates before being able to damage his HP
 - resistant to explosives
 - breaking his ammo belt forces him to reload
 - destroying the support station stops his health regeneration
 - destroying any weak point or hitting him with any explosion (including with a Stinger Hive) will cause the ammo belt to reappear
 - foaming him during the reload animation (up until he stands up after reloading) forces him to redo the entire reload animation
 - using the Demolisher Firefly will break the ammo belt, then the support station, then armor plates, depending on which one was previously broken (TODO: verify the bit about armor plates)
-- the Survivalist crossbow completely breaks his armor plate
+- the Survivalist crossbow completely breaks one of his armor plates
 - has no armor behind his support station
 - in the Dark Hours raid, his butt is unarmored